Saturday, February 09, 2013

 Spam detection

 Blogger robotic processes are constantly checking the various blogs, looking for signs of spam activity and content.
 When a blog is subject to "Spam" classification, the blog will be displayed in the "Deleted blogs" dashboard list.

 The owner can do nothing, except request "Restore".
 If the blog remains in "Deleted" status for over 48 hours, the blog owner may report this in the forums, and may request a manual review.
 The forum helpers, and online viewers, will generally see the blog displayed as "Removed".

-Sorry, the blog at xxxxxxx.blogspot.com has been removed.
+Blog has been removed Sorry, the blog at xxxxxxx.blogspot.com has been removed.
 This address is not available for new blogs.

 Owner deletion or rename

-Mistakes made by the owner can be confused with Spam detection.
-When a blog is deleted by the owner, it will appear in the dashboard "Deleted blogs" list for up to 90 days.
 During the 90 days, the owner (or a team member, when applicable) may "Restore" the blog.
 After the 90 days expire, the blog will be removed from "Deleted blogs", and will be unrecoverable.
 Besides being unrecoverable, no other details have been determined.

 If the blog is renamed (published under a different BlogSpot URL), the external symptom may be similar to deletion by the owner.

-Sorry, the blog at myblog.blogspot.com has been removed.
+Blog has been removed Sorry, the blog at myblog.blogspot.com has been removed.
 This address is not available for new blogs.

 In this case, the blog will be listed in the dashboard "My blogs" list, under the right Title.
 The owner needs to setup a stub blog, pointing the readers to the new URL.

-Because of anonymous blog ownership, loss of account control, team blog ownership, and use of inactive or non existent email addresses, any account or blog which is detected for hacking, malware, and / or spam may not be easily discovered or recovered by the owner.
-These issues cause further confusion and frustration.
+Because of anonymous blog ownership, loss of account control, team blog ownership, and use of inactive or non existent email addresses, any account / blog which is deleted or locked for hacking (actively / as a victim), malware, and / or spam may not be easily discovered or recovered by the owner.

 These scenarios may appear, to the untrained eye, to be signs of fraudulent, malicious, and / or petty actions by Blogger - and are loudly claimed so by spammers with their own agenda.
-None of these accusations are true - the above processes simply represent Blogger and Google attempting, in the best possible way, to protect everybody against the various hacking, malware, and spam attacks which are constantly in progress.
+None of these accusations are true - the above processes simply represent Blogger and Google attempting, in the best possible way, to protect everybody against the various hacking, malware, porn, and spam attacks which are constantly in progress.

 F.A.Ellis said...